Firdous2307/personal-finance-tracker/README.md

 This setup will send an alert email (if conditions are met) right after a transaction is added, rather than waiting until the program exits.

+ ## All Done

+ So currently, if you run the main.py and test it out, it works successfully, but i am thinking of turning the Personal Finance Tracker into a web app, so as to enhance its usability by providing an intuitive interface that's accessible from any device with a browser.